futuresavvy/Git_09/readme.txt

-Git 07 Exercise from Future Savvy http://futuresavvy.xyz
+Git 08 Exercise from Future Savvy http://futuresavvy.xyz

-Welcome to the exercise for the Git 07 "Remote servers" module.
+Welcome to the exercise for the Git 08 "Branching" module.
 To complete the module's activity, please make sure to open this folder using either command-line git, or your preferred git GUI.